fishcus/KAP-manual/en/kyanalyzer/calculated_member.en.md

 In the drop-down menu of **Dimension**, Choose **Measures**.
 And in the drop-down list of **Format**, select a display format for the Calculated Member.

 When you have edited the calculated member, you may click **Add** or **Save to Schema** to save this calculated member.
-Clicking **Add** will add this calculated member only to your current query, while clicking **Save to Schema** will save this calculated member to the schema of current Cube so as to be reused by other users who create queries from this Cube.
+Clicking **Add** will add this calculated member only to your current query, while clicking **Save to Schema** will save this calculated member to the schema of current cube so as to be reused by other users who create queries from this cube.

 ![Connection Details](images/calculated_member_4.png)